AKDebug-UX/EcomoGame/README.md

 # 🧩EcomoGame🧩

 The EcmoGame is a simple game to test the player’s memory.
 In a deck of paired cards, the player needs to select a matching pair in consecutive turns.
-The player wins the game when all matching pairs are selected.
+The player wins the game when all matching pairs are selected and get a reward.

 ## Rules and Logic